YizhuangLin/YizhuangLin.github.io/content/portfolio/PitchJams/index.md

 ---
-title: "Design - Pitch Jams, A website to crowdfund your ideas"
+title: "Pitch Jams, a website to crowdfund your ideas"
 date: 2023-07-10
 draft: false
 summary: "It was a hackathon project to turn an employer's idea into a prototype web page in 2 days.
 Our 4-member student team won the first place in the program and $1000 in prize money."
 tags:
+- Design
 - Figma
-- Design
 - Teamwork
 ---